cj-xu/AbstractTransformation/README.md

 * **Appendix A. Composition and Join of Abstract Transformations**
   * Operations on [terms](src/main/java/regiontypeinference/transformation/Term.java) and [abstract transformations](src/main/java/regiontypeinference/transformation/Transformation.java) are implemented in the corresponding classes.
 * **Appendix B. An Example of Inferring Region Types**
   * The example of linked lists is implemented in [testcases.paperexamples.Node](src/test/java/testcases/paperexamples/Node.java).
+    When running the tool with this example, one can set the environment variable `SHOW_TABLE` to `true` to print the abstract transformations of the methods in each iteration.

+## Reusing and Extending the Artifact
+TODO

 ## Previous Versions
 - [GuideForceJava](https://github.com/cj-xu/GuideForceJava), based on our [PPDP'21](https://dl.acm.org/doi/10.1145/3479394.3479413) paper.